How to Think like Elon Musk - Jobidea24

 Meanwhile, the SpaceX Falcon 9, the rocket used to reach the ISS, brought it down to just $2,720 per kilogram.

-When you take these materials and combine them into the shape of a battery cell, you can have a much more effective batteries hypotheses based on the evidence, reaches conclusions, tries to disprove conclusions, and enlists others' assistance in disproving them; if no one can break them, it's probably a good thing.
+When you take these materials and combine them into the shape of a battery cell, you can have a much more effective battery hypothesis based on the evidence, reach conclusions, try to disprove the findings, and enlist others' assistance in disproving them; if no one can break them, it's probably a good thing.

-Beginners often make the mistake of taking the wrong or incomplete approach to a problem leaving details or trying to solve a problem that doesn't exist.
-Musk's method avoids this problem by working hard to eliminate the idea until the only possible outcome is that the idea will work.
+Beginners often make the mistake of taking the wrong or incomplete approach to a problem, leaving details, or trying to solve a problem that doesn't exist.
+Musk's method avoids this problem by working hard to eliminate the idea until the only possible outcome is that the concept will work.

 Focus on product development.